 Maintain partnerships with ICANN-accredited registrars.
-A registry operator creates a Registry-Registrar Agreement (RRA) to define requirements for its registrars.
+A registry operator creates a Registry-Registrar Agreement

+(RRA) to define requirements for its registrars.
 This must include certain terms that are specified in the Registry Agreement, and may include additional terms specific to the TLD.
 A registry operator must provide non-discriminatory access to its registry services to all ICANN-accredited registrars with whom it has entered into an RRA, and who are in compliance with the requirements.
 This includes providing advance notice of pricing changes to all registrars, in compliance with the time frames specified in the agreement.
 (See Article 2 of the registry agreement.)

 Maintain an abuse point of contact.
 A registry operator must maintain and publish on its website a single point of contact responsible for addressing matters requiring expedited attention and providing a timely response to abuse complaints concerning all names registered in the TLD through all registrars of record, including those involving a reseller.
-(See Specification 6 of the registry agreement.)
+A registry operator must also take reasonable steps to investigate and respond to any reports from law enforcement, governmental and quasi-governmental agencies of illegal conduct in connection with the use of the TLD. -(See Article 2 and Specification 6 of the registry agreement.)